xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 - use a [passphrase](#passphrases) for your private keys

+- use an [ssh bastion](#ssh-bastions) to centralise your connections from the outside

 ### keys

 the server has a public key that everyone can see, only you have the private key to connect to the server; public key -> the lock, private key -> *the key...*

 private & public keys are generated simultaneously, various encryption algorithms could be choosen

-private keys default location is `~/.ssh` - *perfectly fine with it*
+private keys default location is `~/.ssh` in your local machine - *perfectly fine with it*

-w/ openssl, this command brings forms to fill to create a public & private key pair
+w/ openssl, this command brings forms to fill to create a public & a private key pair

 ```bash
 ssh-keygen # to generate keys